hwayne/hacker-test-history/README.md

 The [Jabberwocky](http://www.jabberwocky.com/carroll/jabber/jabberwocky.html) is a famous nonsense poem by Lewis Carroll.
 Most of the words are made up.

+####  003F Can you build a puffer train?
+(0040: ...Do you know what it is?)

+A [puffer train](https://en.wikipedia.org/wiki/Puffer_train) is a particular type pattern in a finite automaton (like ]Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)) which spontaneously moves across the cell space, leaving smaller structures (akin to debris) behind.

+Cellular automata are still a very popular pastime among hackers.
+Puffer trains, though, have particular cultural significance: the first known puffer train in Conway's Game of Life was discovered by [Bill Gosper](https://en.wikipedia.org/wiki/Bill_Gosper).

 #### 00B0 Do you have a copy of Dec Wars??

 [DEC Wars](https://www.netfunny.com/rhf/jokes/87/14917.9.html) was a [DEC](https://en.wikipedia.org/wiki/Digital_Equipment_Corporation)-themed parody of Star Wars.
 It was posted on USENET, in various groups, in 1983, and was written by Alan Hastings, Steve Tarr, Dave Borman and Barak Pearlmutter.